 16. Visit animals on the farm.

 Stamford Museum & Nature Center has hosted its annual Spring on the Farm Festival Weekend for more than 50 years.
 This popular event is typically scheduled for mid-May and includes sheep-shearing demonstrations, storytelling, face painting, crafts, a plant and herb sale, hayrides, and a chance to meet the new baby animals on Heckscher Farm.
 Find more nature centers, zoos, and gardens in our area.

 The Bruce Museum’s annual, weekend-long Outdoor Crafts Festival in mid-May features fine contemporary crafts for sale as well as family craft activities, live music, and delicious food.

 Watch the Memorial Day Parade as it marches through Fairfield, honoring our national and local veterans.
 After the parade, bring your picnic baskets and blankets to the Fairfield Museum and History Center for its annual Memorial Day Community Picnic.

 19. Gather your mini farmhands for a day with the animals.

-Take a day trip to nearby Putnam County in late May for Little Folk Farm Days at Green Chimneys in Brewster, NY.
+Take a day trip to nearby Putnam County in May for Little Folk Farm Days at Green Chimneys in Brewster, NY.
 Kids can ride the ponies, watch live shows, do crafts, and play games.

 20. Hang out with Robin Hood and his merry men.